 Date: March 4, 2011

-If you can’t wait until Diablo III is out later this year; you’re bored of Diablo II and you’re looking for something new and cheap that can fill that spot?
+Can’t wait until Diablo III is out later this year?
+Bored of Diablo II and looking for something new and cheap that can fill that spot?
 ‘Torchlight’ may just be worth a look.

 As you explore and kill the nasties you gain experience points.
-After gaining a certain amount of these points you will level up, and your character will be able to allocate points into stat increases and new and improved skills to improve your characters combat abilities.
+After gaining a certain amount of these points you will level up, and your character will be able to allocate points into stat increases and new skills to improve your character’s combat abilities.

 ‘Torchlight’ has only two different areas of gameplay…

-Compared to some games, the level of character personalisation available when you create your character is very poor.
-There are three character types that you can choose from.
+Compared to some games, the level of character personalisation available during character creation is very poor.
+There are three character types that you can choose from:

 - Destroyer – Destroyers are the masters of melee combat, choosing to close in on the enemy and face them at close range with cold steel.

 - Alchemist – Alchemists are the mage/wizard characters.
-Using the power of the ember they are able cast lightning and magic bolt spells, as well as summoning robotic and demonic companions to help.
+Using the power of the Ember they are able to cast lightning and magic bolt spells, as well as summoning robotic and demonic companions to help.

-Let’s be honest this is a carbon copy of the Diablo II game.
-The graphics have been upgraded and drawn in a new style, but everything from the ‘town portal’ and ‘identify’ scrolls, to the map overlay; and from the Inventory screen to the Character Development options.
-This is, to all purposes bar the name, Diablo II.
+Let’s be honest, this is a carbon copy of Diablo II.
+The graphics have been upgraded and drawn in a new style, but everything from the ‘town portal’ and ‘identify’ scrolls to the map overlay, from the inventory screen to the character development options screams Diablo.
+This is, to all purposes bar the graphics and the name, Diablo II.

-But looking at it a different way.
+But, let’s look at it in a different way.
 Diablo II was and still is a darn good game.
-There are many Diablo clones out there but very few of them are as highly polished and well-developed as this.
+There are many Diablo clones out there, but very few of them are as highly polished and well-developed as this one.
 Adding a Victorian style steam-punk sub-theme adds to the new approach.
-What you lose in originality and character development options you more than make up for in simple but highly engaging and addictive gameplay.
+What you lose in originality and character development options you more than make up for in simple, but highly engaging and addictive gameplay.

 Runic Games’ Torchlight is available for around £10 from various sources.
 I purchased mine from Steam for £7.99 and there’s even a free demo available if you want to try the first dungeon for free before taking the plunge.

-Diablo III could take months before it’s released and if you ask me the spend of that £10 is going to give you a lot more entertainment than it might otherwise suggest.
+Diablo III could take months before it’s released.
+And, if you ask me, that £10 is going to give you a lot more entertainment than it might otherwise suggest.